j-vds/TeamPlugin/README.md

 # TeamPlugin
 ### Commands
-* `/team [optional:team]` This command lets players change teams.
-But a player only has 3 minutes to change teams! *Important: a player needs to be alive to change teams.*
+* `/team ` This command lets players change teams.
+It cycles through a list of possible teams and teleports the players to on of their cores. *This command has a 5 second cooldown.*

 ### Admin Only commands
-* `/forceteam [team/off]` New players will be assigned to this team (resets after a game over)
+* ~~`/forceteam [team/off]` New players will be assigned to this team (resets after a game over)~~ It will be released if there is demand for it.
 * `/spectate` Enter/leave spectate mode.

 ### Important